corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{< /tabs >}}

 {{< note >}}
 A dummy value is assigned for the `testField` parameter in this query, but it can be replaced.
-There is only one parameter in this example query which is `:testField`.
+There is only one parameter in this example query: `:testField`.
 {{</ note >}}

 Results can be acquired by calling `getResults()` on the `ResultSet`.
 Call `hasNext()` to check if there are more results to retrieve and `next()` to move onto the next page: